sauravugi/ProjectWithJWT/README.md

-# Ecommerce_project(Product Application)
+# Ecommerce_project(Product Application Using JWT Token)
 REST API developed for a Product Application.This API handles an Admin and User and performs all the fundamental CRUD operations of any Product Application platform with user validation at every step.
+And In this project we can perform Some Frontend functionality Also Like sign up, Log In, Adding, Buy products.
 This project is developed by me during Project week in Masai School.

 ## Badges